yorennz/BSQ/README.md

 Algorithm that finds the biggest square on a map given.

 # How to test it?
-- After downloading the program, simply go to its folder from your terminal and compile it with the "make" command.
+- After downloading the repository from Github, simply go in from your terminal and compile the program with the "make" command.

 - You can now test the program from the terminal with the command "./bsq [path of map]".